-Let’s take a look on how you can convert your backyard shed into a garden office.
+Let’s take a look at how you can convert your backyard shed into a garden office.

 1) Make a plan

 There are many ways you can turn a shed into a garden office.
 Before you dive in with hammer and nails in hand in order to convert storage shed into office, you’ll need to plan out the type of garden shed office you’ll want to accommodate your work needs.
 Will you need light?
 Will you need a computer?
 Internet?
 If so, you’ll need electricity in your shed.
 Make a list of everything you need before proceeding to the next step.